py85252876/MMVGM/README.md

 ## 🚀 Model Training

-Train detection and source tracing model based on the I3D model.
+This part provides instructions on how to train different backbone detection and source tracing models.

 First, enter [detection and source tracing directory](./detection_and_source_tracing)